 The ideal client relationship is based on trust, honesty, and the little extra spark that sets you apart from other service providers.
 That could be your genius way of adding humor to emails, your ability to sense what your client needs before they know they do, or your impeccable time management.

 Client management is the process of managing the relationship between your organization and your clients.
-This process is typically done by a manager on the sales team, but it may vary depending on your team structure.
+A manager on the sales team typically handles this process, but it might differ depending on your team's structure.

 There are many benefits to managing good client relationships:

 Happy clients will stay with you for longer, saving you the marketing resources to attract new ones.

 Happy clients will refer others to you, again saving you resources you’d otherwise spend advertising your services.

 Happy clients are grateful clients, making them easier to manage and more enjoyable for your team to work with.

 How well your organization manages clients can directly impact the success of your business because you rely on them for your profits.
 If your clients aren’t satisfied, they have the power to walk away.

 The difference between clients and customers is that clients usually stay with your organization for a longer period of time while a customer purchases a good or service and then ends their engagement with you (until the next time they buy from you).
 In other words, your clients ideally come to stay, which is why it’s crucial that you nourish your relationship with them.